 The family courts also try petitions alleging that protection orders have been violated.
 Although the Family Court can send a violator to jail for up to six months, this is quite rare.

 In New York, there are several types of orders of protection that a petitioner can request.
 These include:

 - Full Order of Protection: This type of order prohibits the respondent from committing any acts of violence or threatening behavior against the petitioner.
 It can also prohibit the respondent from contacting the petitioner or coming near their place of residence or employment.

 - Limited Order of Protection: This type of order may limit the respondent’s contact with the petitioner to specific circumstances, such as child custody exchanges or court-ordered visitation.

-- Stay-Away Order of Protection: This type of order prohibits the respondent from coming within a certain distance of the petitioner or their residence or employment.
+- Stay-Away Order of Protection: This type of order prohibits the respondent from coming within a certain distance of the petitioner or their residence, school, place of worship, or workplace.

 - No-Offensive-Contact Order of Protection: This type of order allows the respondent to have contact with the petitioner, but prohibits them from committing any offensive or harassing acts against them.